confio/cosmos-hd-key-derivation-spec/README.md

 - SLIP10 is a generalization of BIP32 for other elliptic curve signing algorithms, particularly Ed25519.
 It does not support non-hardened derivations and is not commonly used in Cosmos.
-The Comsos purpose and the chain index could be used with SLIP10 directly.
-Cosmos simple HD path however does not work unmodified because it requires non-hardened derivation.
+The Cosmos purpose and the chain index could be used with SLIP10 directly.
+The Cosmos simple HD path however cannot be used without modification because it requires non-hardened derivation.
 - [Cardano documents][cardano-derivation] two different derivation algorithms: "ed25519@V1
   (buggy)" and "ed25519@V2" which seem to use the same path component format as BIP32.
 To what degree this is usable in Cosmos is unknown to the author.
-- Parity uses a
+- Parity uses an
   [HD Key Derivation](https://substrate.dev/docs/en/knowledgebase/integrate/subkey#hd-key-derivation)
   scheme with `/` and `//` as separators and string path components that works for sr25519.